On a Problem of Steinhaus: Piercing sequences and Farey fractions

 We need the following notation and terminology.
 For any integers $0<n\leq m$, let denote the set of Farey points that can be expressed by a fraction with denominator between $n$ and $m$.
 We say that two points $\frac{a}{p}, \frac{b}{q} \in \FP_n^m$ are \emph{consecutive} in $\FP_n^m$, $\frac{a}{p}$ is \emph{previous} for $\frac{b}{q}$ in $\FP_n^m$, and $\frac{b}{q}$ is \emph{next} for $\frac{a}{p}$ in $\FP_n^m$, when $\frac{a}{p} < \frac{b}{q}$ and there is no other $\frac{c}{r} \in \FP_n^m$ with $\frac{a}{p} < \frac{c}{r} < \frac{b}{q}$.
 Similarly, let denote the set of Farey intervals defined by Farey points in $\FP_n^m$.
 Lastly, let denote the set of all intervals of length $\frac{1}{n}$ that are contained in $\lbrac{0,1}$.

 We begin our investigation with a lemma, that captures the following intuition.
-Given any two reals $\alpha>\beta>1$ and $n$ big enough, almost every interval of length $\frac{1}{n}$ contains one of the Farey intervals with denominator between $\beta{}n$ and $\alpha{}n$.
-There are some exceptional regions in $[0,1)$, but not too many.
+Given any two reals $\alpha>\beta>1$ and $n$ big enough, a large majority of intervals of length $\frac{1}{n}$ in $\lbrac{0,1}$ contain one of the Farey intervals with denominator between $\beta{}n$ and $\alpha{}n$.
+There are only some exceptional regions in $[0,1)$, but not too many.

 \begin{lemma} Let $W \geqslant 2$ be a fixed integer, $\alpha = \frac{W+1}{W-1}$, and $\beta = \frac{W}{W-1}$.
 For every $N > N_0 = N_0(W) = 2W^3$, and every interval $\lbrac{y,y+\frac{1}{N}} \in \AI^N$, we have that either \begin{itemize} \item $\lbrac{y,y+\frac{1}{N}}$ contains one of Farey intervals $\lbrac{\frac{c}{r},\frac{c+1}{r}} \in \FI_{\ceil{\beta{}N}}^{\floor{\alpha{}N}}$, or \item $\norm{y-\frac{b}{q}} < \frac{W+1}{N}$ for some Farey point $\frac{b}{q} \in \FP_1^{W-1}$. \end{itemize} \end{lemma} \begin{proof} For any $y \in \lbrac{0,\frac{N-1}{N}}$, we say that a Farey point $\frac{c}{r}$ in $\FP_{\ceil{\beta{}N}}^{\floor{\alpha{}N}}$ is a \emph{valid cover} of $y$ when $y < \frac{c}{r} \leq y + \frac{1}{WN}$.
 Observe that for any valid cover $\frac{c}{r}$ of $y$, we get